mu-semtech/mu-project/TUTORIALS.md

 ### Building a mail handling service
-My goal for this short coding session is to have a mail handling service that will allow me to list and maninpulate mails through a JSON:API REST back-end.
+My goal for this short coding session is to have a mail handling service that will allow me to list and manipulate mails through a JSON:API REST back-end.
 And have that service pick up when I write a mail to the database and send it automatically.
 You can see the result of this project at https://github.com/langens-jonathan/ReactiveMailServiceExample.

 #### Gain a head-start with mu-project
 For this project I started with cloning the mu-project repository: